A new year is approaching! It’s time to think about insurance and copay coverage with XEMBIFY.

 XEMBIFY is a subcutaneous immune globulin (SCIG) replacement therapy used to treat PI in patients 2 years of age and older.
 XEMBIFY can only be administered by subcutaneous infusion.
 Some patients infuse XEMBIFY as often as every day, while other patients infuse once per week.
 Talk to your doctor about your infusion schedule.

-Hear Joanne, who is a nurse with PI, describe her experience with XEMBIFY and how she learned about self-infusion.
+Hear Joanne, who is a retired nurse with PI, describe her experience with XEMBIFY and how she learned about self-infusion.

 How is XEMBIFY made?

 XEMBIFY is made from human plasma that is donated by healthy people.
 It contains antibodies collected from these healthy people that replace the missing or ineffective antibodies in PI patients.
-The plasma is purified through a unique manufacturing process known as caprylate/chromatography, which results in a product with maximum percentage of IgG protein to fight infections.
+The plasma is purified through a unique manufacturing process known as caprylate/chromatography, which results in a product with a maximum percentage of IgG protein to fight infections.

 Are there any additives or preservatives included in XEMBIFY?